chris-rimes/Sailor-Moon-Facts/README.md

 # BuzzFeed Inspired Sailor Moon Presentation Slides
 Built with HTML, CSS, & Jquery.

-Original idea came from Brad Traversy amazing HMTL/CSS Course.
+Original idea for presentation site came from Brad Traversy's HTML/CSS Course.
 ##### All rights belong to their respective parties